 Indications of new safeguarding concerns and/or risks will be shared with the LA as a matter of priority and raised as a safeguarding concern according to the Multi-Agency Safeguarding Adults Procedures.

-DHC Safeguarding Team will support Practitioners involved in the LSE.
+DHC Safeguarding Team will support Professionals involved in the LSE, i.e. those requested to undertake NE functions etc.